kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 + Interfaces - we could define 2 additional, optional interface types.
 A `Credential()` method accepts an OB and returns a credential struct.
 A `Bind()` method accepts an OB and credentials and binds the bucket to the creds.

++ If the use case of many app pods consuming the same secret/configMaps becomes important, we could support field mapping in the OBC.
+In other words, the OBC could define the names of the keys in the secret and data field names in the configMap such that the pod specs wouldn't need to define each env variable separately.